Transgender people in sports: Biden administration rule change

 On August 16, 2024, the Supreme Court, in a 5–4 ruling, denied an emergency request from the Biden Administration to reinstate the law while further legal battles play out in the lower court.
 The ruling did not address the merits of the lawsuits or whether the new rules were constitutional.

 On January 9, 2025, U.S. District court judge Danny C. Reeves struck down the Biden administration's expanded protections nationwide in response to the lawsuit filed by the states of Tennessee, Kentucky, Indiana, Ohio, Virginia, and West Virginia.

 Second Trump administration executive order

 On February 5, 2025, Donald Trump signed an executive order titled "Keeping Men Out of Women's Sports", which directs federal agencies and state attorneys general to immediately enforce a prohibition of transgender girls and women from participating in women's sports.

 United States v.
 California Interscholastic Federation

 On July 9, 2025, the Trump administration sued the state of California for allowing trans girls to compete in girls' school sports, claiming that this policy violates Title IX protections.
 The lawsuit was filed after the California Department of Education and the California Interscholastic Federation refused to comply with a federal directive to change their policies of including trans athletes and to issue apologies to athletes who lost to trans female competitors.

+On August 31, 2026, district court judge Cynthia Valenzuela Dixon dismissed the lawsuit, ruling that the federal government did not notify the state that they would lose federal funding unless they banned trans girls from school sports.